ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 ```

 Flags are combined with the logical `OR` operation, represented with `|`.
 Also our `vacationCriteria` is what is called a bitmask.
 We use bitmasks, to see if a flag is set or not, by using the logical `AND` (`&`) operation.
+Often, this is called `extracting the flag`.

-We found a potential ship.
+Now, we found've a potential ship.
 Let's check if it fits our needs:

 ```
 ship = 15 # binary: 1111, pretty flashed out ship